An Post Universal Bulk Mail Services Terms and Conditions

 (c) is within the dimensions set by and is distinguished or marked in such manner as prescribed by the Universal Postal Convention or the Letter Post Regulations made thereunder and

-(d) is addressed to an address outside Ireland
+(d) is addressed to an address outside the State; and

 (b) diamonds and precious stones;